SoroushGhodrat/novorender-project/README.md

      ```

 2. **Navigate to the Project Folder:**
-   - Change your working directory to the NovoRender project folder:
+   - Change your working directory to the novorender-project project folder:

      ```bash
      cd novorender-project